noshpineapple28/SSEWavingHandBot/README.md

 ## Our Developers

 ### Nat Manoucheri
-Responsible for wiring the Motor and Driver to the arduino
+Responsible for wiring the Motor and Driver to the Arduino

+### Tristen Kurutz
+Responsible for wiring the ultrasonic sensor to the Arduino, and the program logic that calculates the distance from the sensor to an object.